Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Prompts Used in Our Models

 \subsubsection{LLM QA prompt}

-In our paper, we propose a unique question-answering procedure in which we generate video summaries and prompt an LLM to answer the corresponding question.
-The text prompt used for LLM is shown in Figure~\ref{fig:supp_qa_prompt}.
+The text prompt is shown in Figure~\ref{fig:supp_qa_prompt}, the same to in-domain video QA.
+It requires video summaries, which are generated from models trained with our Shot2Story data, which fullfils the definition of zero-shot tasks.
 To better align with the ground truth answers, we prompt the LLM to generate concise answers solely based on the provided video content.